tiwarigauri/JavaProjects/README.md

 # Java_Projects
-This repository contains projects developed in Java.
+This repository contains programs and projects developed in Java.